niieani/condu/README.md

 ## API

-Just like VSCode plugins can "contribute" features, commands, settings, `repo` plugins can contribute features, tasks, files to `repo`.
+Just like VSCode plugins can "contribute" features, commands, settings, `condu` plugins can contribute features, tasks, files to `condu`.
 They can also use shared config scope to coordinate what they output.

 something like: